theimowski/master-thesis/docs/section-industry.md

 * **Erlang**, in respect to the message passing model and asynchrony support.

 F# is statically typed and its type system is considered to be very strict (almost as Haskell).
-Just as OCaml, F# is a functional-first language, meaning that while it encourages to write code in functional style, it is not purely functional and allows also for both imperative and OOP constructs.
+Just as OCaml, F# is a functional-first language, meaning that while it encourages to write code in functional style, it is not purely functional and allows for both imperative and OOP constructs.
 Being built on top of .NET, it enables interoperability with all languages from this platform.
 Code written in F# is succinct and readable, making the language an attractive candidate for fast prototyping and reducing time-to-market factor {{{fsharp2014deep}}}.